alan-turing-institute/census2021-backbrief/deliverables/report.md

 Background
 =========

 In the UK, the national census is carried out every 10 years, in order to measure the population size and demographics.
-In some countries the census count itself is published; the UK aims to provide a census estimate, adjusted for the "undercount" and "overcount" occurring when people are missed or counted multiple times.
+In some countries, the census count itself is published; the UK aims to provide a census estimate, adjusted for the "undercount" and "overcount" occurring when people are missed or counted multiple times.
 In 2011, the census questions were asked on paper forms, but in 2021 a combination of online forms and paper forms will be used.

 To calculate the census estimates, an independent enumeration of a sample of 1% of postcodes known as the Census Coverage Survey (CCS) is carried out.
 This takes place after the census and involves in-person interviews carried out at the selected addresses; data from the occupants is obtained for a small selection of the core census fields: first name, surname, date of birth, sex, marital status, address and occupation.

 Census Record Matching
 ---------

-The 2011 UK Census estimated that in the UK there are about 65 million people ($63.2\,\text{m}$) and 25 million households ($26.4\,\text{m}), with the CCS sampling 1% of postcodes, counting about $600\,000$ people and $340\,000$ households.
+The 2011 UK Census estimated that in the UK there are about 65 million people ($63.2\,\text{m}$) and 25 million households ($26.4\,\text{m}$), with the CCS sampling 1% of postcodes, counting about $600\,000$ people and $340\,000$ households.

 In the postcodes sampled by the CCS, about $95\,000$ individuals counted by the Census were not matched in the CCS; likewise, there were about $55\,000$ individuals counted by the CCS who were not matched in the Census.
 These figures are higher than the final estimates of under-enumeration because the sample postcodes were weighted towards areas where high under-enumeration was expected.